 - Intermediate whitewater in Spring.

-- Our mildest day trip, Summer & Fall.
+- One of our mildest day trips, Summer & Fall.

 - Near Silver Falls State Park.